 State and local revenues typically account for approximately 95% of the revenue of the Library.
+In 2019 this percentage was 77% due to additional grant funding and an increase in investment return.
 The Library continues to work with governmental agencies to obtain increased funding to cover increased costs associated with the building expansion.
-For FY 2019, the Library will receive a funding increase from Alleghany County of 2.03% and from the City of Covington an additional \$7,029 to help fund a part-time position at the Library.
-Also, Alleghany County has appropriated additional capital funds in the amount of \$15,900 for the year ending June 30, 2019, for a total appropriation of \$33,900 over three years.
-For the fiscal year ending June 30, 2019, the City of Covington has appropriated additional capital funds in the amount of \$14,100 for a total of \$37,100 over three years.
-State revenue was expected to increase by approximately five percent, but may be adjusted downward due to the decline of local expenditures.
+For FY 2020, the Library will receive a funding increase from Alleghany County of 1.99% and level funding from the City of Covington.
+State revenue will increase by 2.26%.
 The Library has managed to keep the majority of operating expenses fairly level with prior years.